cldellow/datasette-parquet/README.md

 You will have 5 views in the `trove` database: `census`, `books`, `tweets`, `geonames` and `sales`.
 The `sales` view will be the union of all the files in that directory -- this works for all of the file types, not just Parquet.

+Because you passed the `watch` option with a value of `true`, Datasette will automatically discover when files are added or removed, and create or remove views as needed.

 ### Common options